Ada-Developers-Academy/core-pses/09/tic-tac-toe.instructor.md

     OUTPUT: Winner
     '''
     # Determine if any column winners
-    # Ensure we do not conside 3 empty strings a win
+    # Ensure we do not consider 3 empty strings a win
     for col in range(3):
         if ((board[0][col] == board[1][col] == board[2][col])
                 and board[0][col] != ''):